jspahrsummers/enemy-of-the-state/Enemy of the State.md

 _See Rich Hickey’s talk, “Simple Made Easy”_

+^ However, ease does not necessarily imply simplicity.

 ---

 # [fit] Easy
 # [fit] _Familiar_ or _approachable_

+^ We consider things “easy” when we already mostly know them, or can pick them up quickly.

 ---

 # [fit] Simple
 # [fit] Fewer concepts and concerns

+^ However, simplicity has a stricter criterion: it has to involve as few concepts as possible.
+It has to minimize the number of different things you need to think about.

 ---

 # [fit] State is
 # [fit] familiar
 # (but complex)

+^ To use another example, it’s definitely _easy_ to stuff all of your model data into NSDictionaries instead of creating purpose-specific classes.
+Everyone understands dictionaries, and creating them takes less effort, but ultimately they make your code more complex and error-prone (for example, if you expect a dictionary with one kind of structure but get something else).

 ---